Office of Diversity and Inclusion (ODI) Team

 Profile of CIIS Office of Diversity and Inclusion team

-The ODI and MHSA work within a paradigm of shared leadership where partnership and reciprocity are encouraged and cultivated so that each of us may bring our unique voice to the conversation.
+The ODI works within a paradigm of shared leadership where partnership and reciprocity are encouraged and cultivated so that each of us may bring our unique voice to the conversation.
 We aim to embody and model the ideals of diversity and inclusion within our community, and to support our CIIS family through what is often challenging work, while maintaining an open and inviting heart.
 Please see our bios below to learn more about each one of us, and please do not hesitate to visit us in person.

 "If we have the courage and tenacity of our forebears, who stood firmly like a rock against the lash of slavery, we shall find a way to do for our day what they did for theirs." - Mary McLeod Bethune